-I woke up early the first morning, and quietly opened my room door to this breathtaking view.
-This view had me gasp immediately.
+I woke up too early the first morning, and quietly opened my room door to this breathtaking view.

 By then, I think I love this hotel already, and of course, look forward to what Santorini has in store for me beyond this hotel!

 The room is equipped minimally, but it has everything you need.
 It comes with a flat-screen TV mounted on the wall, a wardrobe with a safebox secured inside, electric kettle (you’re advised to not drink the tap water in Santorini), shower lotions etc. The aircon has a heater function, which is definitely useful for winter.

 When it got too cold one morning, Konstantina came over and switched on the radiator heater in the room.
 I didn’t encounter any issues with hot water for the tap and shower, though the hot water might take a while to arrive (let the taps run first).
 WIFI was strong enough for me to do work adequately in the room (downloading large files will take longer).

 My room was cleaned and towel replenished every morning.

 There’s an outdoor pool for use during summer.
 It was winter when I was there, so the water had been drained out.

 My room came with a small veranda / outdoor area that faces the sea.
 I imagine it would be rather a delightful experience to sit out here in summer, to watch the views as well as soak in the sun!
 So I tried to emulate the experience, albeit it being winter.
 I got my laptop out one late afternoon and sat there, trying to do some work like a digital nomad, but it was really too cold😅 Besides, there’s no way I could ignore the magnificent view ahead!

 For some rooms, the outdoor area is a small balcony instead.